hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-This fractal structure is connected to a deeper property called [*self-organised criticality*](https://en.wikipedia.org/wiki/Self-organized_criticality), with the sandpile "tuning" itself to remaining in a delicate equilibrium between order (no avalanches) and disorder (too many
+This fractal is connected to a deeper property called [*self-organised criticality*](https://en.wikipedia.org/wiki/Self-organized_criticality), with the sandpile "tuning" itself to remaining in a delicate equilibrium between order (no avalanches) and disorder (too many